Subspecialties for Diagnostic Radiology

 • Evidence of a current state medical license with an expiration date must be provided.

-• Before submitting a subspecialty application, the candidate must pay any outstanding ABR fees in full.
+• Before submitting a subspecialty application, the diplomate must pay any outstanding ABR fees in full.

 Application